sofylopdev/PopularMovies-Part1/README.md

  - Allow the user to tap on a movie poster and transition to a details screen with additional information such as:
    - original title
    - movie poster image thumbnail
-   - A plot synopsis (called overview in the api)
+   - plot synopsis (called overview in the api)
    - user rating (called vote_average in the api)
    - release date